strubelab/roboRNA/README.md

 King Abdullah University of Science and Technology
 </p>

 The automation script is based on in-house produced magnetic beads.
 Patient samples are provided in Trizol and are thus completely inactivated -- this makes the workflow safe for a regular biosafety level 1 environment.
 The script can process between 2 and 12 columns of patient samples (between 16 and 96 samples) at a time.
+We here provide the export of the complete script including subroutines, labware, and carriers -- See [EvoScripts](EvoScripts).

 https://user-images.githubusercontent.com/1862877/219083273-424a2abc-3152-401e-a831-5861e001d930.mp4